redpencilio/deliver-email-service/README.md

   <br> <br>
 # Description

 Service used for processing emails.
 It uses a cron job to periodically look for emails that need to be send.
-Emails are send using [Nodemailer](https://nodemailer.com/).
+Emails are send using [Nodemailer](https://nodemailer.com/) or [Microsoft Graph API](https://docs.microsoft.com/en-us/graph/outlook-mail-concept-overview).

 **Docker-image:** https://hub.docker.com/repository/docker/redpencil/deliver-email-service